joeyp256/Zoom/README.md

 # Zoom
-code snippets from camera zoom puzzle platformer
+code snippets from the camera zoom puzzle platformer.
+It is made using Gamemaker Studio 2, and the language is GML.